NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2B(B) does not cancel to stand
 - 6B
     - First hit has slightly more blockstun
+    - First hit does 17 damage from 12
     - Second hit pushes on block with a slightly bigger knee hitbox
+    - Damage adjusted to 13+22, from 17-18 (TODO: Fix this syntax)
+    - Total damage is now 35 damage (TODO: is this correct? fix above entries for damage as well)
     - Hitbox disappears one frame earlier
     - Has no pushback on the second hit and a slightly improved hitbox
-    - Damage adjusted to 13+22, from 17-18 (TODO: Fix this syntax)
 - 6A
     - First hit has more lift (to avoid a situation where the first hit connected and the second missed because of the counter hit while crouched hitstun animation)
     - First hit has +7 frames of blockstun